Animal Health Certificates For Travelling Abroad With Your Pet

 3. Ring Acorn House and tell the practice the date that you plan to take your pet to an EU country.
 Our Receptionists will book you an appointment with one of our OVs that is within 10 days of your date of travel.
 Payment will be taken at this point.

 5. The OV will apply for an AHC before you attend your appointment.
-For this reason at least 48 hours must lapse between you making the appointment and the appointment date itself and payment is not refundable if you later decide not to attend your appointment.
+For this reason at least 48 hours must lapse between you making the appointment and the appointment date itself and payment is not refundable if you later decide not to attend your appointment or do not return the questionnaire on time.

 6. The OV will examine your pet, check your pet’s microchip and ensure that your pet is up to date with rabies vaccination by examining your old-style Pet Passport or by checking our records at Acorn House if the pet was vaccinated with us.
 If you do not have an old-style Pet Passport and your pet was vaccinated against rabies by a different veterinary surgery it MAY be possible for our OVs to issue the AHC.
 This is dependent on obtaining appropriate records from the veterinary practice that administer the rabies vaccine.
 If the records are not in the approved format our veterinary surgeons will not be able to use them as evidence of vaccination and your pet will need to be vaccinated again, wait 21 days and then have the AHC completed.